lezneklihp/dsend_project_4/README.md

 In the last step, I wanted to try the use of [Voilà](https://github.com/voila-dashboards/voila) and interactive widgets in my modelling Jupyter notebook.
 The Voilà app included two features based on requirements which I had set myself.
 Note that these features might neither be novelties nor copies, as there are already a [New York City Street Tree Map](https://tree-map.nycgovparks.org/tree-map/) by the New York City Department of Parks & Recreation itself and several other projects on the NYC street tree data following a [hackathon](https://treescountdatajam.devpost.com/) in 2016 sponsored by the same department.

 The first feature, "Tree Map", had to map New York City's boroughs, streets, and street trees.
-This map should also allow for filtering trees for their health condition and refresh itself if, for example, a user wanted to clear previous choices.
-Figure 0 shows the current version's Tree Map.
+The main idea of the map is to show & filter for the (good, fair, or bad) health condition of street trees.
+This map also refreshes itself if a user wants to clear previous choices by selecting "All street trees".
+Figure 0 displays the current version's Tree Map.

 **Figure 0: Tree Map**